shiguregaki/AM2320-WebGraph/README.md

 ¦Because the ESP 8266 only supports 11b/g/n, the access point to connect needs to be connected to the 2.4 GHz band.

 ### 6.Access the IP address of the access destination from the browser of the cliebt terminal.
-If you input the IP address of the access destinatio in browser search form, you will show the screen to display temperature and humidity.
+If you input the IP address of the access destination in browser search form, you will show the screen to display temperature and humidity.

 ![display_capture](/docs/display_capture.png)